nhatanhit/nhatanhit.github.io/_posts/2019-07-08-golang-pointers.md

 ```
 [Explanation](https://stackoverflow.com/questions/27116462/creating-composite-literal-of-array-of-arrays)

+{: .box-note}
+**Note:** Array of strings are fundamentally an example of array of pointers, strings being stored at elsewhere in memory.
+Therefore, same-index cells which containe pointers-not only point to an identical string but also point to same memory area.
+However, this doesn't hold for the reassignement of array1[2] which happen after the copy of array2 into array1 (array1[2] = array2[2]). array2[2] and array1[2] will therefore contain different values.

 # Slices
 A slice is a reference to an underlying array, it's dynamically-sized, it provides a "view" to an array
 A slice is formed by specifying two indices, a low and high bound, separated by a colon: